 - Clinical science

-Rotaviruses are a frequent cause of viral gastroenteritis in infants and young children that are transmitted via a fecal-oral route.
+Rotaviruses are a common cause of viral gastroenteritis in infants and young children and are transmitted via the fecal-oral route.
 After a short incubation period of one to three days, patients present with vomiting, watery diarrhea, high-grade fever, and malaise.
-Diagnosis is established via antigen detection in stool.
-Treatment is supportive and mainly involves replacing fluids, although infection may be prevented altogether following vaccination.
+Diagnosis is established through antigen detection in stool.
+Treatment is supportive and mainly involves replacing fluids, although infection may be prevented altogether by vaccination.

 Epidemiological data refers to the US, unless otherwise specified.